-Bliss Carman, poet, essayist, journalist, and editor was born 15 April 1861 in Fredericton.
-He was the son of William Carman, a barrister and court official, and Sophia Mary Bliss in New Canaan, Conn.
+Bliss Carman, a distinguished poet, essayist, journalist, and editor, was born on April 15, 1861, in Fredericton.
+He was the child of William Carman, a lawyer and court official, and Sophia Mary Bliss, originally from New Canaan, Connecticut.

-Bliss Carman, whose ancestors were loyalists, was educated at the Collegiate School in Fredericton, where George Robert Parkin was headmaster, and at the University of New Brunswick (ba 1881, ma 1884); he subsequently attended the University of Edinburgh (1882-83) and Harvard University (1886-87).
+With a lineage tracing back to loyalists, Carman received his education at Fredericton’s Collegiate School, where George Robert Parkin served as headmaster, and the University of New Brunswick (BA 1881, MA 1884).
+He later attended the University of Edinburgh (1882-83) and Harvard University (1886-87).

-After returning to Fredericton from Scotland in 1883, he had tried his hand at teaching, surveying, and the law, and had written reviews for the University Monthly, activities that reflected his restlessness and his journalistic bent.
-At Harvard, he was heavily influenced by Josiah Royce, whose spiritualistic idealism, combined with the transcendentalism of Ralph Waldo Emerson, lies centrally in the background of his first major poem, “Low tide on Grand Pré,” written in the summer and winter of 1886.
+Upon returning to Fredericton from Scotland in 1883, Carman dabbled in teaching, surveying, and law while writing reviews for the University Monthly, reflecting his restless nature and affinity for journalism.
+At Harvard, Josiah Royce’s spiritualistic idealism and Ralph Waldo Emerson’s transcendentalism significantly influenced him, shaping his first major poem, “Low tide on Grand Pré,” penned during the summer and winter of 1886.

-Bliss Carman Middle School was named after him in Fredericton.
-There is also a school named after him in Toronto, Ontario.
-“Bliss Carman Heights” (an extension of the Skyline Acres subdivision) is a subdivision located in Fredericton overlooking the Saint John River.
-It consists of Essex Street, Gloucester Crescent, Reading Street, Ascot Court, and Ascot Drive.
-A extension of the Bliss Carman Heights subdivision is named “Poet’s Hill” and consists of Bliss Carman Drive and Poets Lane.
+Bliss Carman Middle School in Fredericton was named in his honor, as was a school in Toronto, Ontario.
+“Bliss Carman Heights,” a subdivision in Fredericton overlooking the Saint John River, includes Essex Street, Gloucester Crescent, Reading Street, Ascot Court, and Ascot Drive.
+An extension of the Bliss Carman Heights subdivision, called “Poet’s Hill,” comprises Bliss Carman Drive and Poets Lane.

-Fredericton being dubbed the “poets’ corner of Canada” became official in 1947 when a monument was erected by the Canadian government at the University of New Brunswick in honour of three Frederictonian poets: Bliss Carmen, Charles G.D.
+Fredericton’s reputation as the “poets’ corner of Canada” was solidified in 1947 when the Canadian government erected a monument at the University of New Brunswick in honor of three Frederictonian poets: Bliss Carman, Charles G.D.
 Roberts, and Francis Sherman.